What to do

 New at Terre des Bisons: the Centre Grands Gibiers du Québec, an interpretive centre on the evolution and farming of large game animals throughout history, from prehistory to the present.
 The centre features stuffed animals, an exhibition hall with re-enactments, an interpretation room and numerous artefacts.

-Open daily from May to October, from 10 a.m. to 5 p.m.
+Open Wednesday to Sunday from 10 a.m. to 5 p.m.
 Guided tours with a ride, interpretation and tasting are also available on Saturdays and Sundays.

 Where to eat